protonemedia/laravel-splade-docs/introducing-splade.md

 * `<x-transition>` component to add animations to your templates.
 * `Toast` component to display toasts on your page.
 It supports nine positions, four styles, backdrop background, and auto-dismiss.
 * `Table` component to automatically generate tables with support for auto-fill, searching, filtering, sorting, toggling columns, and pagination.
 * `Form` components to rapidly build forms.
-Support for model binding, validation, Eloquent Relationships, textarea autosize, Choices.js searchable/taggable selects, and Flatpickr for date/time/range picking.
+Support for model binding, validation, Eloquent Relationships, textarea autosize, Choices.js searchable/taggable selects, Flatpickr for date/time/range picking, and FilePond file uploads.